arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_wal_access_tail.md

 @RESTQUERYPARAMETERS

 @RESTQUERYPARAM{from,number,optional}
-Lower bound tick value for results.
+Exclusive lower bound tick value for results.

 @RESTQUERYPARAM{to,number,optional}
-Upper bound tick value for results.
+Inclusive upper bound tick value for results.

 @RESTQUERYPARAM{global,bool,optional}
 Whether operations for all databases should be included.
 When set to *false*